What is the HMT-1?

 The HMT-1 uses Assisted Reality technology.
 This means that your situational awareness isn’t affected by virtual content popping up directly in your eyeline as is the case with Augmented (AR) and Mixed / Cross Reality (XR).
 Don’t get us wrong – we love AR and XR, but for instances where you need to be aware of potential hazards at all times, Assisted Reality is the way to go.

 In presenting content to the wearer, the RealWear HMT-1 unit features a micro display that sits just below your eyeline and views like a 7” tablet.
-The device is intuitively operated using a series of simple voice commands.
+A series of simple voice commands is all it takes to intuitively operate the device.
 When combined with SimplyVideo, the RealWear HMT-1 blows the medium of video calling wide open, by pairing the device with whichever video platform you use.
 The combined solution works with Microsoft Teams, Google Meet, or through your choice of browser.